-Chapter 6 Meter logging This section describes the meter's logging feature.
-Meter data and events are stored in these logs: Data log Alarm log Maintenance log Data log Тур gy (kWh, kVARh and a logging enabled for selected values. kVAh) is logged by default, but you can ients.
+napter 6 Meter logging - 1 This section describes the meter's logging feature.
+Meter data and events are stored in these logs: Data log Alarm log Maintenance log • Data log - - The meter is shipped from the factory with data logging enabled for selected values.
+Typically, delivered energy (kWh, kVARh and kVAh) is logged by default, but you can configure the meter to record other measurements.
 Setting up the data log Use ION Setup to configure data logging.
 You can select up to 14 items to record in the data log and the frequency (logging interval) that you want those values updated.
 NOTICE LOST DATA Save the contents of the data log before configuring it.
 Failure to follow these instructions can result in data loss.
-Start ION Setup and open your meter in setup screens mode (View > Setup Screens).
+Start ION Setup and open your meter in setup screens mode (View &gt; Setup Screens).
 See the ION Setup Help for instructions.
-2. Double-click Data Log #1.
-3. Set up the logging frequency and measurements/data to log.
-Data Log #1 setup parameters Parameter Values Description
+Double-click Data Log #1.
+Octomethy logging for any set of the logging for a · · · · · · · · · · · · · · · · · · · Data Log #1 setup parameters Parameter Values Description

 Parameter Values Description Status Enable, Disable Set this parameter to enable or disable data logging in the meter.
 Interval 1 minute, 5 minutes, 10 minutes, 15 minutes, 30 minutes, 1 hour, 24 hours Select a time value to set the logging frequency.
-Channels Items available for logging can vary based Select an item to record from the "Available" column, then click the double-right arrow button to move the item to the "Selected" column. on the meter type.
+Items available for Channels logging can vary based Select an item to record from the "Available" column, then click the double-right arrow button to move the item to the "Selected" column. on the meter type.
 To remove an item, select it from the "Selected" column then click the double-left arrow button.